 Skilled Nursing may be shared when there is more than one recipient in the home receiving these services.
-Payment for shared services must be coordinated with the service authorization system and specified in each recipient's approved POC.
+Payment for shared services must be coordinated with the service authorization system and specified in each recipient's approved Plan of Care.

-The provider must possess a current valid license as a home health agency by the LDH and be enrolled as a Medicaid waiver provider of Home Health.
+The provider must possess a current valid license as a home health agency by the Louisiana Department of Health and Hospitals and be enrolled as a Medicaid waiver provider of Home Health.